Ga8riel520/Stock-Tracker-Simulator-2025/readme.txt

+This is a project from Data Structure Course in 2025.

 In this folder,it contains stock_tracker.py , test_stock_tracker.py , test_result.txt , 2100Report1.pdf.
 2100Report1.pdf is a report explaining the algorithm. stock_tracker.py contains all the operations required.